oracle/docker-images/OracleDatabase/README.md

 SQL scripts will be executed as sysdba, shell scripts will be executed as the current user.
 To ensure proper order it is recommended to prefix your scripts with a number.
 For example `01_users.sql`, `02_permissions.sql`, etc.

 **Note:** The startup scripts will also be executed after the first time database setup is complete.
+**Note:** Use `/u01/app/oracle/scripts/` instead of `/opt/oracle/scripts/setup` for Express Edition.

 The example below mounts the local directory myScripts to `/opt/oracle/myScripts` which is then searched for custom startup scripts: